AbdelRayan/Human_SleepSCoring/DilonAndriesse/README.md

 From the _"hdf5_files"_ directory, run the _"create_hdf5.ipynb"_ script to create a hdf5 file from your collection of .mat files.
 After adjusting the paths you can press run all to run the script.

 #### 2.2 _dataset_extraction.ipynb_
 From this HDF5 file a training and testing dataset will be extracted to be used for machine learning.
 This will create a upsampled dataset by resampling.
+Within the _"mcRBM/sample_data"_ you need to create two directories, _"input"_ and _"experiments"_.

 Default parameters:
 - **dataset_name** <- name of dataset to save the training and testing data to